-Bruno Perreau is Cynthia L. Reed Professor of French Studies at MIT.
-Perreau is a specialist of French politics, adoption policies, as well as queer theory.
-He is the author of Homosexualité (2005), Homoparentalité (2006), Cinquante ans de vie politique française (2007), Le Choix de l’homosexualité (2007), Le Président des États-Unis (2008), Penser l’adoption (2012), The Politics of Adoption (2014), Queer Theory: The French Response (2016), Les Défis la République (2017, with Joan W. Scott), and Qui a peur de la théorie queer?
-(2018).
-Perreau started his academic career at Sciences Po.
-He was a member of the Institute for Advanced Study at Princeton University, as well as a fellow at Jesus College, University of Cambridge and Stanford Humanities Center.
-In 2019-20, he will be a Burkhardt fellow at the Center for the Advanced Study in the Behavioral Sciences at Stanford.
-He is currently preparing a book on minority presence.
+Bruno Perreau is the Cynthia L. Reed Professor of French Studies at MIT.
+Perreau is a specialist of French politics, adoption policies, queer theory, and social justice.
+He is the author of Homosexualité (2005),Cinquante ans de vie politique française (2007), Le Président des États-Unis (2008), Penser l’adoption (2012), The Politics of Adoption (2014), Queer Theory: The French Response (2016), Qui a peur de la théorie queer?
+(2018), and Sphères d’injustice.
+Pour un universalisme minoritaire (2023).

 He is also the editor of Homoparentalité (2006, with Anne Cadoret, Martine Gross, and Caroline Mécary), Le Choix de l’homosexualité (2007), Les Défis de la République (2017, with Joan W. Scott), and the Oxford Encyclopedia of LGBT Politics and Policy (as associate editor, editor-in-chief: Donald P. Haider-Marker).